About the OAR

 The number of facilities in my list drops significantly after I upload it.
 Why is that?

 There are a variety of reasons that the final number of facilities that populate the map from your account is lower than the number of entries in your CSV file:

 The algorithm has detected duplicates within your supplier list, and matched multiple facilities to one OAR ID.

 The quality of data of some entries in your supplier list was not of sufficient quality to be processed by the OAR system.
 These facilities will appear with “ERROR” alongside them when you view them in the “My Lists” section, but will never appear in the map itself.

 The OAR ID

-There is no obligation for a factory to use its OAR ID.
+There is no obligation for a facility to use its OAR ID.
 The purpose of the OAR ID is to create one common ID per factory, which is capable of syncing across multiple databases.
 It does not need to replace other IDs, but can be used in parallel for data holding organisations to sync their data with others.

 Uploading to the OAR

 Check you have not accidentally changed the column titles in the OAR Contributor Template, switched the order of the columns, or added any additional columns.
 Column headers must be “country”, “name”, “address”.
 Information must not flow into other cells beyond these three columns.